UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 ##### Choosing the direction

-At the beginning you may have no idea what to do in life, however you should strive to make best choices you can based on the following criteria:
+At the beginning you may have no idea what to do in life, however you should strive to make best choices anyway.
+You can consider the following criteria:

 - people will find value in what you are doing
 - the career you are choosing is aligned with your core values